Women of Watercolor:

 Supplies: NOTE, the club will provide a small kit to those who are new to watercolor and have never taken this class.
 It will include one #12 brush, one sheet of Arches watercolor paper, a small palette and some paint.
 Students who are not new to watercolor should bring their own brushes, paint and paper, as listed below.

-Brushes- 1 round watercolor brush, size 12 (I recommend Cornel 7020 Ultra
+Brushes- 1 round watercolor brush, size 12 (I recommend Cornel 7020 Ultra Round, from Jerrysartrama)

 1 round watercolor brush, size 4 or 6